Introduction to Lectic

 Next Steps

-All of the documentation concatinated into a single markdown file can be found here
+All documentation concatenated into a single markdown file can be found here.